Jason-Teng/MethGET/README.md

                         the name of the set of data
   -p {boxplot,violinplot}, --plot {boxplot,violinplot}
-                        create boxplot or violinplot, default is boxplot -c {CG,CHG,CHH}, --context {CG,CHG,CHH}
+                        create boxplot or violinplot, default is boxplot -c {CG,CHG,CHH,all}, --context {CG,CHG,CHH,all}
-                        choose the context of methylation -t {Gene_Body,Promoter,Exon,Intron}, --target {Gene_Body,Promoter,Exon,Intron}
+                        choose the context of methylation, default 'all' is to choose them all -t {Gene_Body,Promoter,Exon,Intron,all}, --target {Gene_Body,Promoter,Exon,Intron,all}
-                        choose the target region of methylation -nb NUMBEROFGROUP, --numberofgroup NUMBEROFGROUP
+                        choose the target region of methylation, default 'all' is to choose them all -nb NUMBEROFGROUP, --numberofgroup NUMBEROFGROUP
                         define how many group to seperate gene expression, default is 5

 Important general arguments:
   -re0 {True,False}, --skip0 {True,False}
                         whether genes with 0 expression value would be included.
-Default is to include them -cor {False,pearson,spearman}, --correlation {False,pearson,spearman}
+Default 'False' is to include them -cor {False,pearson,spearman}, --correlation {False,pearson,spearman}
-                        select the type of correlation in the table
+                        select the type of correlation in the table, default is pearson

 Chart visulaization arguments:
   -mean {True,False}, --showmeans {True,False}
-                        whether to show the position of mean in boxplot or violin plot, default is to show -sf {True,False}, --showfliers {True,False}
+                        whether to show the position of mean in boxplot or violin plot, default 'True' is to show -sf {True,False}, --showfliers {True,False}
-                        remove the outliers in the boxplots -ylim YLIMIT, --ylimit YLIMIT
+                        whether to show outliers in boxplots, default 'True' is to show -ylim YLIMIT, --ylimit YLIMIT
-                        Numeric zoom in the DNA methylation
-                        level to clearly understand the methylation
+                        numeric value. zoom in the DNA methylation level to understand the methylation distribution
-                        distribution

 Graphing arguments:
   --dotsize DOTSIZE     dotsize